open-ephys/ONI/source/hw-spec/controller.rst

 - ``Reset Acquisition Counter``: This register is used to reset the counter generating the ``Common_Timestamp`` used in the :ref:`device frames <frame>`.
-  A value if 1 will reset the counter to 0 without affecting the ``Running`` state.
+  A value of 1 will reset the counter to 0 without affecting the ``Running`` state.
 A value of 2 will reset the counter and, at the same time, set ``Running`` to 1, starting data production.